 - Missing Titles: All pages that don't have a title.

-- Duplicate Descriptions: All pages that have the same description as one or more other pages in the site.
+- Duplicate Descriptions: All pages that have the same description as one or more other pages in the site, grouping pages by the shared description.

 - Duplicate H1 Headings: All pages that have the same content wrapped inside an